mark-watson/Java-AI-Book/manuscript/wordnet.md

 Before diving into the code I want to show you what the generated synonym and hypernym data looks like.

-The following two figures show the generated structured output data in a IntelliJ Community Edition debug session:
+The following two figures show the generated structured output data in a IntelliJ Community Edition debug session, in particular look at the structure of **synonymMap**:

 ![WordNet example: examining generated synonym data](images/wordnet-synonym.png)

+Here is a closeup showing the strife and sample data in **hypernymMap**:

 ![WordNet example: closeup examining generated hypernym data](images/wordnet-hypernym.png)